Physical Education (PE) and Swim Test

 Student Disability Services (SDS) works with students whose disabilities affect their ability to fully participate in PE courses or the swim test.
 We do this by developing an accommodation plan in consultation with Physical Education staff.
 Cornell encourages all students to complete the PE and swim test requirements within their first year on campus and highly recommends that you contact us as early as possible if you anticipate the need for accommodations in order to afford adequate time to develop a reasonable accommodation plan.

 Requesting Swim Test Accommodations

-- Meet with a SDS Counselor to explain access issues with meeting the swim test requirement.
-The SDS Counselor will provide guidance on the necessary disability documentation to support the accommodation request.
+- A SDS Counselor will follow up to meet with you to discuss access issues with meeting the swim test requirement.
+The Counselor will provide guidance on the necessary disability documentation to support the accommodation request.

 - You and your SDS Counselor meet with PE staff to discuss access concerns with taking the swim test and possible modifications or accommodations that can be implemented based on your disability.
 Potential accommodations include: an individual swim assessment, individual or small group swim lessons, a modified version of the swim test based on your effort and ability, or credit given for taking a substitution PE course.

-- Submit the required disability documentation needed to support an accommodation request for the swim test requirement.
-There must be a direct connection between the disability and the requested accommodation.
+- Submit the necessary documentation or information needed to support an accommodation request for the swim test requirement.
+There must be a direct connection between your disability and the requested accommodation.